 Use of Cars and Trucks Within Moorestown

 Almost everyone (85%) in Moorestown commutes to work using their own private vehicle.
-Although trains and buses run frequently into Philadelphia and New York, people still chose to drive their own vehicles.
+Although trains and buses run frequently in Philadelphia and New York, people still chose to drive their own vehicles.

 The average drive time is around 15 minutes